 No additional treatment means that you can choose a delivery method as simple as grinding a small amount of decarboxylated flower into a vinaigrette before you put it on your salad.
 The possibilities for infused food are endless.
 There is no infusion or treatment required because the THC has been activated and is ready to be absorbed.
-Being able to use such a small amount of material allows you to avoid tasting the cannabis in your food without compromising its potency.
+Being able to use such a small amount of material allows you to avoid tasting the cannabis in your food because you can use a lower decarbed weed dosage without compromising its potency.
 Since processing the decarbed cannabis further (especially with old school infusion methods) can result in more of a “weedy” taste, people who don’t like that taste will particularly enjoy this method.

 Sublingual use refers to placing the cannabis under your tongue and letting it absorb, ideally for at least a few minutes.
 Sublingual delivery has gained popularity, especially among medical patients due to its ease of dosing (especially microdosing) and discretion, not to mention versatility.
 The onset of effects are usually between 15 minutes and 30 minutes after consumption, and can last anywhere from 3-6 hours.
 Swallowing the cannabis will allow whatever wasn’t absorbed sublingually to be ingested like any other edible and the onset will be stronger and last longer.
 Using the Nova doing to decarbing you can know and control the amount of mgs you are administering, whether you create a tincture or use the direct route.
 Want sublingual effects without any work?
 Mix a (very) small amount of your decarbed flower with a drop of coconut oil and hold under your tongue.
 Yup, it’s really that easy!